vforvruno/macOS_spanish_dvorak_layout/README.md

-# osx_spanish_dvorak_layout
+# macOS Spanish Dvorak Layout

-My custom spanish dvorak layout for OSX
+My custom Spanish Dvorak layout for macOS

-Found it here: https://adrianperales.com/2019/10/como-configurar-el-teclado-dvorak-espanol-en-macos/ but I needed a couple of modifications for coding.
+Found it here: [https://adrianperales.com/2019/10/como-configurar-el-teclado-dvorak-espanol-en-macos/](https://adrianperales.com/2019/10/como-configurar-el-teclado-dvorak-espanol-en-macos/) but I needed a couple of modifications for coding.

 ## How to Install